ulbrichFrauendorf/resume/index.md

 **Entelect Software (Pty) Ltd.**
 Senior Software Engineer _(July 2022 - Present)_
-- Under Construction
+- Lead the development of features across a variety of tech stacks, including .NET (Framework & Core), JavaScript, Angular, and Java Spring.
+- Drive architectural decisions and contribute to the analysis and design of new software artefacts.
+- Mentor junior engineers, providing training and support to help accelerate their career growth.
+- Actively involved in performance reviews, providing feedback to team members and management.
+- Maintained a complex Cloud environment that hosts all Web applications and connects legacy on premise VMs with hosted sites and resources, working with infrastructure team to ensure security accross the entire environment.
+(Part of the team to beef up security after a hacking incedent in 2023)

 ### Sage Group Plc.
 **Software Engineer** _(August 2017 - June 2022)_
 - Sage300 Integrations - Workday/ SAPS.
-- Created and maintain web-based CMS, CRM specifically used by the Outsourcing Department, Fully Integrated with Microsoft Graph (SharePoint, Outlook, Power BI)
+- Developed and maintained CMS and CRM systems for the Outsourcing Department, integrating Microsoft Graph (SharePoint, Outlook, Power BI).
-- Developed Automation framework for running reports on SAGE300 and organizing files in folder structures or automated file uploads To ADP SPM as well as to customer SFTP sites.
-- All custom Reports PREMIER (ODBC) And SAGE300 (SQL) for outsourcing Clients.
-- Created Custom Report Writer Tools used by Technically unskilled employees.
-- Manage and maintain various repos on the Azure DevOps platform.
-(Code Reviews etc.)
-- Create and maintain Automated Test Tools for Premier using Coded UI Framework.
+- Automated file uploads and report generation using Sage 300 and ADP APIs.
+- Created custom reporting tools for non-technical users and managed Azure DevOps repositories.

 ### Rhapsodys